Already a policy holder? Log in Helpline: 0844 826 2699

 You, your: Each insured person named on the travel insurance schedule for whom the correct premium has been paid.

-Home: The address where you normally live.
+Home: The address where you live in the United Kingdom.

 Booked scheduled transport: The following regular scheduled forms of transport: train, coach, bus, aircraft or sea vessel which run to a timetable and where you are a fare paying passenger, and pre booked taxis.